Anadolu Agency to launch Energy Journalism training

-A group of 24 trainees from eight countries -- including Palestine, Iraq, Lebanon, Egypt, Jordan, Somalia, Sudan and Tunisia -- will attend the program.
+A group of 25 trainees from 10 different countries -- including Niger, Sudan, Iraq, Romania, Pakistan and Albania -- will attend the program.

-Representatives from Turkey's Energy Market Regulatory Authority (EMRA) and Turkiye Petrolleri (TP), an academic from Turkey's Middle East Technical University (METU), an expert from TurkStream, and Anadolu Agency’s Energy news editors will deliver training in accordance with the agency's vision of educating and supporting qualified field correspondents.
+Representatives from the Turkish Energy and Natural Resources Ministry, Turkey's Energy Market Regulatory Authority (EMRA), an academic from Turkey's Middle East Technical University (METU), an expert from Institute for Energy Markets and Policies (EPPEN) and Anadolu Agency’s Energy and Economy news editors will deliver training in accordance with the agency’s vision of forming qualified field correspondents.

-As part of the program, several subjects -- including reporting techniques, energy policies, energy law, energy security, the global natural gas and oil market -- will be addressed.
+As part of the program, several subjects -- including reporting techniques, energy policies, the global natural gas and oil market -- will be addressed.

-Carried out by Anadolu Agency's News Academy, the course is unique as it offers an 11-day program covering both theoretical and practical training.
+Carried out by Anadolu Agency's News Academy, the training is unique as it offers an 11-day program covering both theoretical and practical courses.

 The program will end on March 9.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.